Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation: Acknowledgements

 \section{Acknowledgements}

-S.D.M acknowledges a research fellowship [Grant No. 09/575(0122)/2019-EMR -I] from the Council of Scientific and Industrial Research (CSIR), India.
-S.C. acknowledges financial support from the Science and Engineering Research Board, India (Grant No: MTR/2019/000946).
+SDM acknowledges a research fellowship [Grant No. 09/575(0122)/2019-EMR -I] from the Council of Scientific and Industrial Research (CSIR), India.
+SC acknowledges financial support from the Science and Engineering Research Board, India (Grant No: MTR/2019/000946).